Highpoint2000/TEFLoggerApp/README.md

 ![image](https://github.com/user-attachments/assets/1852affa-ddb2-4494-a6ca-6f81ca6f6328)

-### Version 3.61 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)
+## Version 3.61 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

-Bug fixes and code improvements:
-- Crash bug from version 3.5 fixed
+- Crash bug from version 3.6 fixed
-- Last TEF source and Switch Theme selection are restored upon restart
-- Menu selection for Sound, Vibration, and RT is restored when rotating the display
-- CSV query is now performed every time Auto Log is started

 ## Installation notes: